-H.R.
-1274 would sunset the 2001 AUMF after eight months, leaving Congress plenty of time to debate and vote on whether to authorize continued participation in any current conflict.
-Congress has a constitutional duty to determine and vote on when the United States goes to war.
-We urge you to consider and pass H.R.
-1274 in the House Foreign Affairs Committee.
+Section 9025 of the Defense Appropriations bill would sunset the 2001 AUMF after eight months, leaving Congress plenty of time to debate and vote on whether to authorize continued participation in any current conflict.
+We ask that you publicly support Section 9025 of the House Defense Appropriations bill and the need for Congress to reassert its constitutional duty to determine and vote on when the United States goes to war.